 |$10,000 or more||Ineligible for a direct Roth IRA (learn more about a “Backdoor Roth IRA”)|

-Beyond tax rates, some unique features of the Roth may influence your decision about whether to contribute to a Roth IRA.
+Some features of the Roth may influence your decision about whether to contribute to a Roth IRA:

-- No mandatory withdrawals: Roth account holders are never forced to withdraw money (traditional IRAs require withdrawals beginning at age 70½).
-This is particularly useful for estate planning purposes because it allows the account balance to continue to grow.
-Heirs pay no income taxes on inherited Roth IRAs, but they are required to take distributions over their lifetimes.
+- No required minimum distributions.
+Roth account holders are never forced to withdraw money.
+This is particularly useful for estate-planning purposes because it allows the account balance to continue to grow.
+Beneficiaries pay no income taxes on inherited Roth IRAs, but they are required to take distributions over their lifetimes.

-- Saving during retirement: You can make contributions to a Roth if you continue to work past retirement age, as long as you stay within the income limits.
-Traditional IRAs do not allow contributions after age 70½.
+- Saving during retirement.
+You can make contributions to a Roth if you continue to work past retirement age, as long as you stay within the income limits.